-Ultimate Charger Buying Guide, How to buy the right charger for your phone?
+Ultimate Charger Buying Guide [2026], How to buy the right charger for your phone?

 Charger Buying Guide and Info

-If you go to a local market and ask for a charger, the shopkeeper will flood you with options, claiming super fast charging support, the best charger, and whatnot!
-A normal customer with no prior knowledge would head on to buy a fake or an incompatible charger, for sure.
-That’s why, I’m here to tell you everything about how to buy the right charger for your phone in this Ultimate Charger Buying Guide article.
+If you go to a local market and ask for a charger, the shopkeeper will flood you with options, claiming super-fast charging support, the best charger, and whatnot!
+A normal customer with no prior knowledge would, for sure, head on over to buy a fake or an incompatible charger.
+That's why I'm here to tell you everything about how to buy the right charger for your phone in this Ultimate Charger Buying Guide article.

 Ultimate Charger Buying Guide:

-Before heading directly to the ultimate charging guide, we must learn about our smartphones’ various charging protocols.
-While the Type-C port or micro USB (on older phones) is the common ground for every smartphone for charging, how it specifies the voltage and the current to be adopted can be different from one brand to another.
+Before heading directly to the ultimate charging guide, we must learn about our smartphones' various charging protocols.
+While the Type-C port or micro USB (on older phones) is the common charging standard for smartphones, the voltage and current it specifies can differ from one brand to another.
 So, these are the charging protocols available in the market.

-Power Delivery, USB-PD, or most commonly known as PD is the universal fast-charging standard with USB-C to USB-C medium.
-It stretches the support to smartphones like iPhones, iPads, Macbooks, Google Pixel phones, and Samsung phones.
-Not only Smartphone, PD charging also stretches its support to laptops, Macbooks, tablets, handheld gaming consoles, and such.
+Power Delivery(PD) is the universal fast-charging standard for USB-C-to-USB-C devices.
+It supports smartphones like iPhones, iPads, MacBooks, Google Pixel phones, and Samsung phones.
+Not only smartphones, but PD charging also supports laptops, MacBooks, tablets, handheld gaming consoles, and such.
 Operating through a USB-C output port, the newly announced PD 3.1 version supports up to a whopping 240W fast charging.
-But for now, the practical amount of power, a PD-supported device takes, is 140W.
-So, 140W PD GaN chargers are found in the market.
+USB Power Delivery previously supported up to 100W with PD 3.0, while the newer PD 3.1 standard supports up to 240W.
+However, most smartphones typically draw between 18W and 45W, while laptops may require 65W to 140W, depending on the model.

-• Supported Devices:- iPhones, iPads, Macbooks, Samsung Galaxy phones, Google Pixel phones, Nothing/CMF phones and PD-supported laptop
+• Supported Devices:- iPhones, iPads, MacBooks, Samsung Galaxy phones, Google Pixel phones, Nothing/CMF phones, and PD-supported laptops

 • Cross Compatibility:- Quick Charge, Xiaomi Hyper Charge, Honor Super Charge, Motorola Turbo Charge